 Future continuous: an action occurring at a specific point in the future.
 For example: I will be fishing this time next week.

 Future simple: an action to be completed in the future.
 For example: I will go to the cinema.

 If any of these are unclear, please contact me for more information!
-For more detailed discussion of each of the tenses, examples and exercises, as well as more detailed analysis of the tense forms (such as the various ways to express future time), read the full textbook, The English Tenses.
-Sign up to my mailing list to be the first about its release, and you will receive a free grammar guide, Word Order in English Sentences.
+For more detailed discussion of each of the tenses, with examples, and more detailed analysis of the tense forms (such as the various ways to express future time), read the full textbook, The English Tenses.